-Science-based learning in the Early Years is mostly encompassed within the ‘Understanding the World’ area of learning but other areas of learning also develop the working scientifically skills needed to become a confident scientist, e.g. developing explanations in ‘Speaking’, answering questions in ‘Understanding’ or using tools in ‘Moving and handling’.
+Science-based learning in the Early Years is mostly encompassed within the ‘Understanding the World’ area of learning but other areas of learning also develop the working scientifically skills needed to become a confident scientist, e.g. developing explanations in ‘Communication and Language’, answering questions in ‘Communication and Language’’ or using tools in ‘Physical Development’.
 Characteristics of effective learning are of central importance, as good scientists need to be confident to play/explore, think critically and be active learners.

 Year 1/ 2

 All children at Kingmoor will be prepared for life in this increasingly scientific world: having the foundational knowledge needed but also knowing they can ask questions and make changes in the wider world.
-We are dedicated to raising the whole school community’s engagement in science and our aim is to inspire children to consider a future as a scientist; broadening students’ aspirations has to begin early as this is when children’s conceptions of science have been shown to form.
-We utilise STEM (Science Technology Engineering and Maths) learning initiatives to do this: STEM skills are used in lots of aspects of our lives – from construction to going to Mars, and we put these skills to the test through inviting STEM ambassadors from local industries and centres of learning into school to help with family challenge days.
-We also participate in the Primary Engineer Competition and are a member of the Royal Society Schools’ Network.
-We also bring cutting edge, current science into the classroom through our regular Kingmoor Science News which presents current science news in an understandable format.
-We continually have high-quality interactive class displays.
+Our aim is to inspire children to consider a future as a scientist; broadening students’ aspirations has to begin early as this is when children’s conceptions of science have been shown to form.
+We use the ‘Scientist Just Like Me’ STEM resource to show children a range of science jobs related to their current learning and shows children scientists from all walks of life.
+We participate in the Primary Engineer Competition which allows our children the opportunity to invent a real life solution to an everyday problem.
+We also bring cutting edge, current science into the classroom through sharing up to date science news within story times or appropriate times within the school day.